 Fascinating Facts About Argan Oil for Hair (#5 Is the Best)

 When I looked into what people were asking about argan oil for hair, it seemed that many people were searching around randomly.
 They had a hair problem and were wondering whether argan oil would help.
-They probably were Googling olive oil, jojoba oil, coconut oil, avocado oil with the same questions.
+They probably were Googling olive oil, jojoba oil, coconut oil, avocado oil, castor oil, sesame oil with the same questions.

 Online blogs claims suggest that argan oil is the answer for just about everything - hair growth, hair loss, frizzy hair, dry hair, shiny hair, dandruff, psoriasis, as shampoo, as a conditioner, for hair color and a myriad of other things!